Your Series A Pitch Deck Needs an AEO Site Rank

 - AI visibility is becoming a proxy for technical sophistication - founders who understand it signal they understand modern distribution.

-- Including your AEO score in a pitch deck is a differentiator when 98% of startups cannot show this metric.
+- Including your AEO Site Rank in a pitch deck is a differentiator when 98% of startups cannot show this metric.

 - A batch leaderboard ranking gives investors instant context on where you stand relative to peers.